kenh/cac4teams/README.md

 following things:

 * It copies the entire Teams application into `/tmp`.
-* It extracts the existing entitlements used by Teams and adds two new
+* ~~It extracts the existing entitlements used by Teams and adds two new
-  ones: `com.apple.security.smartcard` for smartcard access and `com.apple.security.cs.allow-dyld-environment-variables` to allow the use of dyld environment variables to permit interposing.
+  ones: `com.apple.security.smartcard` for smartcard access and `com.apple.security.cs.allow-dyld-environment-variables` to allow the use of dyld environment variables to permit interposing.~~
-* It signs the copy of Teams in `/tmp` using an ad-hoc signature with the extra entitlements added.
+* It signs the copy of Teams in `/tmp` using an ad-hoc signature ~~with the extra entitlements added.~~
 * It then runs the copy of Teams in `/tmp` with the special `DYLD_INSERT_LIBRARIES` environment variable pointing to a special shared library which does the appropriate adjustment to the `SecItemCopyMatching()` dictionary mentioned previously.

+(Sigh.
+I tried doing the right thing, but it turns out that I could never reliably get that to work.
+So, the shell script ends up not enrolling the temporary copy of Teams in the hardened runtime environment).

 ## Yikes.
 That all seems like ... a lot.
 It's not that I don't trust you or anything ...